Evolution: Epigenetics

 Some heritable changes cannot be explained by changes to the sequence of nucleotides in the DNA.
 These phenomena are classed as epigenetic inheritance systems.
 DNA methylation marking chromatin, self-sustaining metabolic loops, gene silencing by RNA interference and the three-dimensional conformation of proteins (such as prions) are areas where epigenetic inheritance systems have been discovered at the organismic level.
 Developmental biologists suggest that complex interactions in genetic networks and communication among cells can lead to heritable variations that may underlay some of the mechanics in developmental plasticity and canalisation.
+Epigenetic stability, or how resistant a phenotype is to epigenetic changes, is also a variable subject to evolution; epigenetic stability tends to increase under stabilising selection that minimises phenotypic plasticity.

+Other sources of variation

 Heritability may also occur at even larger scales.
 For example, ecological inheritance through the process of niche construction is defined by the regular and repeated activities of organisms in their environment.
 This generates a legacy of effects that modify and feed back into the selection regime of subsequent generations.
 Other examples of heritability in evolution that are not under the direct control of genes include the inheritance of cultural traits and symbiogenesis.